maxalmonte14/new-site/pages/blog/lets-talk-about-stupid-videogames-cassette-beasts.md

 ### It wants you to win

 The game rarely feels unfair, they don't want you to grind or complete impossible missions just so you can prove you're the guy — or gal!
 No, they would have NPCs point you in the right direction, and give you valuable advice instead of babbling some useless piece of generic dialogue, every action in this game is rewarded, you talk to an NPC?
-He gives you valuable info or even a side quest, you battle wild beasts?
-They give you materials you can trade for _stickers_ or other items, you explore the world out of sheer curiosity?
-You get valuable loot, it's as simple as that.
+They give you valuable info or even a side quest.
+You battle wild beasts?
+They give you materials you can trade for _stickers_ or other items.
+You explore the world out of sheer curiosity?
+You get valuable loot.
+It's as simple as that.

 ### Music